UVA-Course-Explorer/.github/profile/README.md

 To generate results for a query, we return the courses whose vectors had the 10 highest cosine similarities with the query vector.

 The `text-embedding-ada-002` model is the encoder portion of a transformer that was trained to output similar vectors for pieces of text that appear close to each other on the internet (an approach referred to as contrastive learning).
-For more details about the model, please refer to the following [paper](https://cdn.openai.com/papers/Text_and_Code_Embeddings_by_Contrastive_Pre_Training.pdf) and related blog posts [1](https://openai.com/blog/introducing-text-and-code-embeddings) [2](https://openai.com/blog/new-and-improved-embedding-model).
+For more details about the model, please refer to the related blog posts [1](https://openai.com/blog/introducing-text-and-code-embeddings) [2](https://openai.com/blog/new-and-improved-embedding-model) and [paper](https://cdn.openai.com/papers/Text_and_Code_Embeddings_by_Contrastive_Pre_Training.pdf).